timesscar/tinyllama-docs/docs/index.md

 # Meet the TinyLlama family

-Documentation for the TinyLlama family of retro inspired computers designed and built by [Eivind Bohler](https://github.com/eivindbohler).
+Documentation for the TinyLlama family of retro inspired computers designed and built by [Eivind Bohler](https://github.com/eivindbohler). <br>
 Each iteration is a variation on the following principles:

 - Build A fully-fledged 486/Pentium-class PC in a tiny form factor
 - Integrate Sound Blaster Pro-compatible audio